isomerpages/imda-tradetrust/_solution/Financial Service Provider.md

 chains.
 This means making automation of key processes possible like automating validation of documentations, payments and release of funds when conditions are met</p>
-<p>By digitizing bills of lading with TradeTrust, as an issuer, you can enable
-system interoperability and platform-agnostic, seamless data exchange with your supply chain partners.</p>
 <p>When a electronic bills of lading issued by Carrier is received, the same
 electronic bills of lading can be used to facilitate trade finance by traders, trade compliance and marine cargo shipping arrangement by logistics service